A basic $n$ dimensional representation of Artin braid group $B_n$, and a general Burau representation: The core idea: Path Analyzing Approach

+\begin{remark} \\ {\rm {\bf (a)} It is very important to remark that, at each crossing where, for example, the strand $i$ crosses over the strand $i+1$, we in fact consider the parameter $\mathbf{t}$ as a {\it relative weight} given to strand $i$ relative to $i+1$, hence the position $i\ i+1$ for $\mathbf{t}$ in the matrix.
+Similarly, the parameter $\mathbf{b}$ is a {\it relative weight} given to strand $i+1$ relative to $i$, hence the position $i+1\ i$ for $\mathbf{b}$ in the matrix.
-\begin{remark} {\rm It is important for us to notice that, the matrix representation of a given braid $\sigma$ could be found in two ways.
-One way is, naturally, by multiplying all matrices representing those generators who make up the braid $\sigma$.

-Second way is, more naturally, by direct construction of matrix entries, following the core idea of, $\mathbf{t}$ for {\bf top} and $\mathbf{b}$ for {\bf bottom} in positive crossing, and, $\mathbf{t^{-1}}$ for {\bf top} and $\mathbf{b^{-1}}$ for {\bf bottom} in negative crossing.
+{\bf (b)} It useful to notice that, the matrix representation of a given braid $\sigma$ could be found in two ways.
+One way is by, formally, multiplying all matrices representing generators who make up the braid $\sigma$.
+Second way is, more intuitively, by direct construction of matrix entries, following the core idea of, $\mathbf{t}$ for {\bf top} and $\mathbf{b}$ for {\bf bottom} in positive crossings, and, $\mathbf{t^{-1}}$ for {\bf top} and $\mathbf{b^{-1}}$ for {\bf bottom} in negative crossings.
 This is done by analyzing the path of each strand from its starting higher point to its ending lower point, in the braid.
-We show this for the braid of Example \eqref{sig2sig1invsig2}.
+Let us show this for the braid of Example \ref{sig2sig1invsig2}.
 The $1^{st}$ strand travels downward from the higher $1$ all the way to the lower $3$.
 Doing so, this strand passes a negative crossing by being at the bottom, hence collecting a $b^{-1}$.
 Then it passes a positive crossing by being at the top, hence collecting a $t$.
 Multiplying these, gives the $13$-entry of the matrix representation as $b^{-1}t$.
 Similarly the $2^{nd}$ strand travels downward from the higher $2$ all the way to the lower $2$.
 Doing so, this strand passes a positive crossing by being at the top, hence a $t$, followed by another positive crossing by being at the bottom, hence a $b$.
 Thus the $22$-entry$=tb$.
-Similar "{\it{path analyzing}}" gives the $31$-entry$=bt^{-1}$.
+Similar "{\it{path analyzing}}" gives the $31$-entry$=bt^{-1}$. } \end{remark}

-{\bf (b)} It is also important to pay attention to the following simple facts.
-Having the downward direction in mind, in any positive crossing, the top strand, correspond to $t$, goes one step from left to right, and the bottom strand, correspond to $b$, goes one step from right to left.
-In any negative crossing, the top strand, correspond to $t^{-1}$, goes one step from right to left, and the bottom strand, correspond to $b^{-1}$, goes one step from left to right. } \end{remark}